 Leadership | Board of Directors

-Director: Q. Afifa Shamim-Uzzaman, MD, FAASM
+Past President: Q. Afifa Shamim-Uzzaman, MD, FAASM

 Assistant Professor of Internal Medicine and Neurology as well as Director of the Sleep Laboratory, Ann Arbor VA.
 After completing medical school at the Dow Medical College, Dr Shamin-Uzzaman obtained and completed an Internal Medicine-Pediatrics residency at the Texas Tech University Amarillo Health Center.
 This was followed by completing a Movement Disorders fellowship at Georgetown University Hospital and Sleep Medicine fellowship at the University of Michigan Medical Center.
 She is board certified in Internal Medicine, and Sleep Medicine.
 She has been active in the local and national sleep medicine societies.